lunar-natalie/oops/README.md

 ## Known issues

 * Low framerate
-* Browser crashes may occur, as drawing fractals with global lighting is difficult to optimize in WebGL
+* Browser crashes may occur when continuously building and debugging, as drawing fractals with global lighting is difficult to optimize in WebGL
 * Skybox corners fail to render depending on the camera angle
-* Tree branches intersect
+* Tree branches intersect and have attribute-dependent reliability

 ## License